Caffeine is a psychoactive drug that can cause or exacerbate anxiety and other stress-related signs and symptoms in many ways. Learn what you can do.

-Pharmacist Suzy Cohen reveals some alarming interactions between caffeine and prescription drugs in her book Drug Muggers: Which Medications Are Robbing Your Body of Essential Nutrients — and Natural Ways to Restore Them.
+Pharmacist Suzy Cohen, RPh, reveals some alarming interactions between caffeine and prescription drugs in her book Drug Muggers: Which Medications Are Robbing Your Body of Essential Nutrients — and Natural Ways to Restore Them.

 Caffeine should be avoided when taking breathing medications that contain the stimulant xanthine.

-When taken together, they can cause anxiety as well as dangerous heart pounding, shortness of breath, and arrhythmia.
+When taken together, these drugs can cause anxiety as well as dangerous heart palpitations, shortness of breath, and arrhythmia.

-But the caffeine found in sodas, energy drinks, energy gel packs, and caffeine pills and powders is usually not extracted from tea leaves or coffee grounds — that would be prohibitively expensive.
+But the caffeine found in sodas, energy drinks, energy gel packs, and caffeine pills and powders is rarely extracted from tea leaves or coffee grounds; that would be prohibitively expensive.

-The demand for added caffeine has outstripped natural caffeine production since World War II.
+The demand for added caffeine has far outstripped natural caffeine production since World War II.

 Added caffeine is synthetically manufactured in pharmaceutical plants from chemical precursors like urea and chloroacetic acid.

-It usually is made in China or sometimes India or Germany.
+It is usually made in China or sometimes in India or Germany.

 Journalist and self-proclaimed caffeine addict Murray Carpenter, author of Caffeinated: How Our Daily Habit Helps, Hurts, and Hooks Us, traveled to China to check out the world’s largest caffeine plant while doing research for his book.